 Here’s a great tutorial on how to clean, freeze and cook corn whether by boiling, roasting or microwaving:

-Here are other delicious corn recipes that you’ll enjoy:
+More delicious corn recipes to enjoy: